-When you arrive at an interview with a compelling pitch prepared, you can answer ‘Why should we hire you?’ with utmost confidence.
+When you arrive at an interview with a compelling pitch prepared, you can answer ‘Why should we hire you?’

 STAY ON TRACK WITH THE PURPOSE

-It’s very common for a job seeker to answer 'Why should we hire you?' in this manner:
+It’s very common for a job seeker to answer 'Why should we hire you?'

 “I believe you should hire me because I am passionate about sales.
 This job is exactly what I have been looking for, and I will work hard to deliver results for your company.”